 Location: With Mt.
 Pilchuk hike, you are sure to experience one of the most thrilling hikes in Washington, USA.
 It is always heavily crowed with hikers from all parts of the US, especially on the weekends.
 It is located in the Northern Cascades and the roundtrip to Mt.
 Pilchuk is approx 5.4 miles, its elevation is 2300 ft and the highest point is 5327ft.

-What you will find: You will always remember it for its mesmerizing view and you will find yourself to be fortunate when you see the entire Mt.
+What you will find: You will remember it for its mesmerizing view.
+You maybe fortunate enough to see the entire Mt.
 Baker, Mt.
-Rainier and the Olympics from its peak point, which is actually unforgettable.
-Mt Pilchuk is sometimes obstructed due to snow, so you need to be cautious and go with lot of precautions.
+Rainier and the Olympics from the peak.
+Many people describe this view as unforgettable and we tend to agree.
+Mt Pilchuk is sometimes obstructed due to snow, so you need to proceed with caution.

 Rattlesnake Ledge Trail

 It is located in the famous I-90 corridor hiking and climbing zone.

 Location: The easiest and the most accessible hiking venue, The Rattlesnake is located Near North Bend on I-90 and you have to pass through Cedar Falls Road SE which is 4 miles to the parking area of The Rattlesnake.
 Its distance is just 2 miles and elevation is 2100 feet.